 IBsolvMIR can improve the efficacy in cell therapy

 Cell therapies are associated with graft loss.
-It involves activation of the complement and coagulation cascades when cells come in to contact with blood, ultimately resulting in cell death.
+It involves activation of the complement and coagulation cascades when cells come into contact with blood, ultimately resulting in cell death.
 IBsolvMIR is an infusion product that inhibits IBMIR and alleviates its detrimental effects when administered during transplantation.
-In addition, IBsolvMIR helps cells pass through the lung and reach their intended site and once there, it promotes the formation of new vessels and engraftment.
+In addition, IBsolvMIR help cells pass through the lung and reach their intended site and once there, it promotes the formation of new vessels and engraftment.

 IBsolvMIR is well documented in several safety and toxicology studies.
 Efficacy has been reported in a low-dose Phase 2 study and high-dose follow-up studies are planned.

 Patients with severe diabetes were treated with IBsolvMIR at the time of islet transplantation surgery.
 They showed improvement to the same extent as compared to the maximum dose treatment with heparin.